The Red Clay Strays: 2016–2020: Initial formation

-The Red Clay Strays formed as the successor to a cover band in Mobile, Alabama in 2016, consisting of lead singer Brandon Coleman, bassist Andrew Bishop and guitarist Drew Nix.
-As the band started to perform more original material, they regrouped and formed the Red Clay Strays, adding drummer John Hall and guitarist Zach Rishel in the process.
-The group continued to perform locally in smaller venues across the southeastern United States and built up a regional following, signing with management company Ontourage Management in 2019.
+The Red Clay Strays formed as the successor to a cover band in Mobile in 2016, consisting of lead singer Brandon Coleman, bassist Andrew Bishop, and guitarist Drew Nix.
+As the first band began performing more original material, they regrouped and formed the Red Clay Strays, adding drummer John Hall and guitarist Zach Rishel.
+The group continued to perform locally in smaller venues in the southeastern United States and built up a regional following, signing with management company Ontourage Management in 2019.
 In November 2019, they released the single "Good Godly Woman", which was featured in the film Doctor Sleep.
-They followed this with the singles "No Way to Know" and "Will the Lord Remember Me" in 2020.
-However, the group had to step back from touring due to the COVID-19 lockdowns.
+The singles "No Way to Know" and "Will the Lord Remember Me" followed in 2020.
+However, the group had to step back from touring due to COVID-19 lockdowns.

 2020–2023: Moment of Truth and continued growth

 Funded primarily by crowdfunding efforts spurred by manager Cody Payne, the band recorded their debut studio album Moment of Truth in Huntsville, Alabama.
-The group self-released the album in April 2022 but did not get much commercial success initially.
-In 2023, they signed with talent agency WME and began talks with labels.
+The group self-released the album in April 2022 but initially had little commercial success.
+In 2023, they signed with WME, a talent agency, and began talks with labels.
 While initially wanting to remain independent, they signed with Thirty Tigers in May 2023.
-This was followed by performances at festivals like Lollapalooza and CMA Fest.
+Performances at festivals including Lollapalooza and CMA Fest ensued.
 In August 2023, they released their first live EP as part of media platform Western AF's YouTube series Live AF.

 2023–present: Commercial breakthrough

 Throughout 2023, the Red Clay Strays started building traction on social media, culminating in "Wondering Why" going viral on TikTok in September.
-"Wondering Why" was initially released in March 2022 as a single from Moment of Truth and saw a boost on streaming services in late 2023 due to the Live AF performance of the song going viral.
-The song became the group's first song to enter a Billboard chart when it debuted on the Hot Rock & Alternative Songs chart at number 33 on the chart dated November 25.
-In December, it became their first Billboard Hot 100 entry when it debuted at number 93.
-This coincided with their Way Too Long headlining tour, which concluded in March 2024.
-Also in March 2024, the group signed a record deal with RCA Records, followed by a global publishing deal with Warner Chappell Music in April 2024.
-They also added keyboardist and organist Sevans Henderson around the same time.
-In August 2024, the group embarked on a five-show tour in Europe.
-Additionally, the group released their second studio album, Made by These Moments, on July 26, 2024, which was produced by Dave Cobb.
-The lead single from this album, "Wanna Be Loved", was released on May 22, 2024.
-They also appear on the Twisters soundtrack with the song "Caddo County".
+"Wondering Why" was initially released in March 2022 as a single from Moment of Truth and had a boost on streaming services in late 2023 due to the Live AF performance of the song going viral.
+The song became the group's first song to chart on Billboard when it debuted on the Hot Rock & Alternative Songs chart at No. 33 on the November 25 chart.
+In December 2023, it became their first Billboard Hot 100 entry and debuted at No. 93 coinciding with their Way Too Long headlining tour, which concluded in March 2024.
+Also in March 2024, the group signed a record deal with RCA Records and then a global publishing deal with Warner Chappell Music in April 2024.

-On October 3, 2025, the Red Clay Strays released the single "People Hatin'".
+They added keyboardist and organist Sevans Henderson around that time.
+In August 2024, the group went on a five-show tour in Europe.
+It released its second studio album, Made by These Moments, on July 26, 2024, which was produced by Dave Cobb.
+The lead single from the album, "Wanna Be Loved", was released on May 22, 2024.
+They also appeared on the Twisters (2024) soundtrack with the song "Caddo County".
+On October 3, 2025, the Red Clay Strays released a single, "People Hatin'".